madpiano/2019-432/packages.md

-# List of R Packages used this semester
+# R Packages used this semester

 Copy and paste the following two lines of code into the Console window of R Studio to install the packages you'll need for this course.